Answered By: Catharine Bailey Last Updated: 20 Nov, 2023 Views: 143

-For all data, public or not, RCUK funded researchers must send the following to the Research Data Manager:
+For all data, public or not, RCUK funded researchers should record the following in the University's research data archive, Brunel Figshare.

 - a basic description of the data, including keywords for metadata to aid discoverability

 - your research grant code

 - data location details: eg a URL or DOI for publicly available data; or details of format, where and how it is stored and a data contact for embargoed data

 - for embargoed data, justification for the embargo and term of protection (eg until publication, patents granted)

 This information will be used to manage external data access requests appropriately and to create and maintain a public registry of research data arising from or related to Brunel research.
 You can use this to demonstrate compliance with funder and University open data requirements.